AntoninG/RistauranteSymfony/README.md

 To check all menus without dishes : app:check-menus

+Only user with ROLE_ADMIN role has the access to the user administration part of the website

-SensioLabs score on Month Day, Year, hou:minutes am|pm :
+SensioLabs Insight score on 17/02/2017 : Gold Medal with 89/100